microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/cloudshell.png)

 If this is your first time using the Azure Cloud Shell, you will be prompted to select a subscription to create a storage account and Microsoft Azure Files share.
+For this workshop, you can just use any of the storage accounts that are in your resource group already.
+More information about the Azure Cloud Shell can be found in the [documentation](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 Then, you can select Bash or PowerShell.
 Select **Bash**.
 You should see a view similar to below.